replicatedhq/help-center/content/guides/vendor-portal-saml/configuring.md

 Your SAML provider will provide an XML Metadata file and their x.509 Public Cert.
 For more information on supported SAML providers and how to find these files, please visit the [supported SAML providers guide](../tested-providers).

-In this guide, I'll use configure Replicated to use Okta for authentication.
+In this guide, I'll configure Replicated to use Okta for authentication.
 I've downloaded these two files from Okta and upload them into each of the fields provided.